 The remainder of this year's Annual Report includes the routine chapters.
-They contain an additional year of information on the results that the Registry has previously reported as well as some new information as previously mentioned.
-As with previous reports, there is a section on the outcome of those devices that have reached 10 and 15 year outcomes as well as sections on Primary Hip Replacement, Primary Knee Replacement, Primary Shoulder Replacement and Prostheses with Higher than Anticipated Rates of Revision.
+They contain an additional year of information on the results that the Registry has previously reported, as well as some new information as previously mentioned.
+As the size of this report continues to increase, a decision was made to remove some of the information that has previously been available in this document.
+However, the information is not lost, it has been updated and is available as a separate supplementary report.
+The analysis that was moved to the supplementary report includes information on partial hip and partial knee replacement surgery.
+As with previous reports, there is a section on the outcome of those devices that have reached 10 and 15 year outcomes as well as sections on primary hip replacement, primary knee replacement, and primary shoulder replacement.
+As we have done for many years, the Registry provides a summary of prostheses that have been identified as having a Higher than Anticipated Rates of Revision.
+Detailed information on all of these devices is also available online along with this report, the main report and all the supplementary reports being provided.